mrjhonyvidal/mrjhonyvidal.github.io/about.md

   picture: /assets/images/profile_freelancer_smaller.jpg
 ---

-I'm just a ordinary guy born in São Paulo, Brazil and went away to live in Argentina some time ago, a country that I respect a lot and where my heart lives.
+I'm just an ordinary guy born in São Paulo, Brazil that lives in Argentina, a country that I respect a lot and where my heart lives.

 Autodidact, gamer, web developer, passionated about jazz, folk and gypsy songs.

-Crazy for computers since childhood, started play chess at age of 6, solving puzzles and building entire cities and experiencing virtual lives at 10 in SimCity and TheSims.
+Crazy for computers since childhood, started play chess at age of 6, solving puzzles and building entire cities and experience virtual lives at 10 in SimCity and TheSims respectively.
 Amazing times!

-Had always a passion about Internet and how it truly connects and disconect people and information around the world.
+Had always a passion about Internet and how it truly connects people and change the way information is exchanged around the globe.

 Love to find out great designed applications around the web, with the perfect balance between effects, user interaction, well distributed data, fast and well written.